jzarnett/ta-calculations/README.md

 ## Version History

+### 1.1.0
+Two small updates:
+* Don't report infinity students per lab sections in courses that don't have a lab.
+* Tutorials are now "per lecture section", because if a course has two LEC sections, it most likely has two TUT sections as well.

 ### 1.0.0
 I guess I can call it 1.0 now?
 The figures have been updated and I have some more special case handling for courses with fixed allocation or